abbyegg/abbyegg.github.io/pages/notes/data-structures/binary-search-trees.md

 permalink: /notes/data-structures/binary-search-trees
 ---

-Binary search trees can be used to solve almost any problem!
-They are a tree such that
+Binary search trees are a tree such that

   **a.** Each node only has two children, a right and left subtree, and